sorphwer/sorphwer.github.io/_includes/policy/en.md

 ### Personal Information
-Riinosite will not collect any information from user including IP address, device type and browser type.
+Riinosite will NOT collect any information from users, including IP address, device type and browser type.
+Therefore, this site should be available in your enterprise networks.

 This website is opensource, powered by Jekyll and Github.

-However, if you want to submit third-part comment, they your operation will be recorded by corresponding service holder.
+However, if you want to submit third-part comment, your operation will be recorded by corresponding service holder.

 Besides, the DNS server will record your location via your IP address automatically.